 CIL A Center for Independent Living meeting the definition in Section 702 of the Act, the standards in Section 725 of the Act, and included in the state’s network of centers.

-CIL Program The Centers for Independent Living Program funded under Part C, Chapter 1 of title VII of the Act.
+CIL Program The Centers for Independent Living Program funded under Subchapter C, Chapter 1 of Title VII of the Act.

-Community-based These living arrangements include apartments,
+Community-based These living arrangements include apartments, privately owned

-Living privately owned housing, self-directed assisted living, or self-directed living with family or friends.
+Living housing, self-directed assisted living, or self-directed living with family or friends.

-Consumer Any individual with a significant disability who is eligible for IL services under 34 CFR 364.40(a) and is currently receiving or has been provided with any IL service(s) under the program, other than information and referral.
+Consumer Any individual with a significant disability who is eligible for IL services and is currently receiving or has been provided with any IL service(s) under the program, other than information and referral.

-Core Services IL services defined in Section 7(17) of the Act means: information and referral services; IL skills training; peer counseling (including cross-disability peer counseling); and, individual and systems advocacy.
+Core Services IL services defined in Section 7(17) of the Act means: information and referral services; IL skills training; peer counseling (including cross-disability peer counseling); individual and systems advocacy.

-CSR A Consumer Service Record maintained for an eligible consumer receiving IL services and meeting the requirements of 34 CFR 364.53.
+CSR A Consumer Service Record maintained for an eligible consumer receiving IL services.
 In cases where IL services are provided to the parent or guardian of a consumer, the CSR is established for the consumer and the services provided are reflected in that CSR.

-DSU The designated state unit, or units, identified under section 101(a)(2)(B) of the Act, authorized to jointly develop and sign, with the Statewide Independent Living Council (SILC), the State Plan for Independent Living (SPIL) under section 704 of the Act.
+DSE The designated state entity identified under section 704(c) of the Act, authorized to jointly develop and sign, with the Statewide Independent Living Council (SILC), the State Plan for Independent Living (SPIL) under section 704 of the Act.
 The term includes a state agency solely designated under state law to provide IL services to individuals who are blind.
 In such states, the state agency for the blind may administer the provisions in the state plan related to services for individuals who are blind.
-In a 723 state, the DSU receiving, accounting for, and disbursing the funds for the CIL program is always the general agency.
+In a section 723 state, the DSE receiving, accounting for, and disbursing the funds for the Center for Independent Living program is always the general agency.

 Earmarked Funds Funds appropriated by the state and expressly or clearly identified as state expenditures in the relevant fiscal year for the sole purpose of funding the general operation of CILs meeting the requirements of Sections 702 and 725 of the Act.